Sharp bounds and testability of a Roy model of STEM major choices: Roy model with discrete-continuous outcomes

-The upper bound (\ref{eq:up}) is redundant.
-Indeed, it can be recovered from lower bounds on $\mathbb P(y_{2}<Y_d\leq\infty)$ and $\mathbb P(-\infty<Y_d\leq y_{1})$.
-We shall show that the class of sets of the form $(y_{1},y_{2}]\times\mathbb R$ and $\mathbb R\times(y_{1},y_{2}]$ suffice to characterize the marginal potential distributions and that the lower bounds are functionally sharp, as formulated in Theorem~\ref{thm:marg} below.
-The bounds are similar, though not identical, to the bounds in Theorem~1 of \citeasnoun{BM:97} for a related competing risks model, discussed in the paragraph below Assumption~\ref{ass:sel}.
-The result is proved in the appendix, with a more rigorous statement and formal definition of {\em functional sharp bounds}. \begin{theorem}[Sharp bounds for the marginal distributions] Under Assumptions~\ref{ass:roy} and~\ref{ass:sel}, the bounds
+} The upper bound (\ref{eq:up}) is redundant.
+Indeed, it can be recovered from lower bounds on $\mathbb P(y_{2}<Y_d\leq\infty)$ and $\mathbb P(\underline b<Y_d\leq y_{1})$.
+We shall show that the class of sets of the form $(y_{1},y_{2}]\times\mathbb R$ and $\mathbb R\times(y_{1},y_{2}]$ suffice to characterize the marginal potential distributions and that the lower bounds are functionally sharp, as formulated in Corollary~\ref{cor:marg} below.
+The bounds are similar, though not identical, to the bounds in Theorem~1 of \cite{BM:97} for a related competing risks model, discussed in the paragraph below Assumption~\ref{ass:sel}.
+The result is proved in the appendix, with a more rigorous statement and formal definition of {\em functional sharp bounds}. \begin{corollary}[Sharp bounds for the marginal distributions] Under Assumptions~\ref{ass:roy} and~\ref{ass:sel}, the bounds

-for all $y_1, y_2\in\mathbb R\cup\{\pm\infty\}$, $y_1<y_2$, and $d=0,1$, are functional sharp bounds. \end{theorem} Theorem~\ref{thm:marg} tells us that intervals are sufficient to characterize all the information we have on the marginal distribution of potential outcomes $(Y_1,Y_0)$.
-They form a {\em core determining} class of sets, in the terminology of \citename{GH:2006} \citeyear{GH:2006,GH:2011}.
+for all $y_1, y_2\in\mathbb R\cup\{\pm\infty\}$, $y_1<y_2$, and $d=0,1$, are functional sharp bounds. \end{corollary} Corollary~\ref{cor:marg} tells us that intervals are sufficient to characterize all the information we have on the marginal distribution of potential outcomes $(Y_1,Y_0)$.
+They form a {\em core determining} class of sets, in the terminology of \cite{GH:2006}, \cite{GH:2011}.
 This has several advantages.
-It allows the incorporation of an exclusion restriction, as the bound on $P(y_{1}<Y_d\leq y_{2}\;|\;X=x,X_d=x_d)$ holds for almost all $X_{1-d}$, which can considerably sharpen the bounds.
-It lends itself to the partial identified inference of \citeasnoun{CLR:2009} and \citeasnoun{AS:2011}.
-Identification of the distribution of $Y_d$ obtains from (\ref{eq:low}), when $X_{1-d}$ attains values such that $D=d$ almost surely.
-The characterization of Theorem~\ref{thm:marg} allows us to derive sharp bounds on functional features such as inequality measures and on parameters of semiparametric Roy models.
+It allows the incorporation of exclusion restrictions and lends itself to the partial identified inference of \cite{CLR:2009} and \cite{AS:2011}.
+The characterization of Corollary~\ref{cor:marg} allows us to derive sharp bounds on functional features such as measures of inequality.